Adel in Cook County, Georgia — The American South (South Atlantic)

 Erected 1955 by Georgia Historical Commission.
 (Marker Number 037-2.)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Cook County (approx. ¼ Old Coffee Road (approx. 6.3 miles away); Reed Bingham State Park Bridge (approx. 7.4 miles away); Battle of Brushy Creek (approx. 7.8 miles away); Mary Turner and the Lynching Rampage of 1918 (approx. 9.7 miles away); Indian Fights (approx. 11.1 miles away); Berrien County (approx. 11.1 miles away); a different marker also named Old Coffee Road (approx. 11.2 miles away).
+Cook County (approx. ¼ mile away); Old Coffee Road (approx. 6.3 miles away); Reed Bingham State Park Bridge (approx. 7.4 miles away); Battle of Brushy Creek (approx. 7.8 miles away); Mary Turner and the Lynching Rampage of 1918 (approx. 9.7 miles away); Indian Fights (approx. 11.1 miles away); Berrien County (approx. 11.1 miles away); a different marker also named Old Coffee Road (approx. 11.2 miles away).
 Touch for a list and map of all markers in Adel.

 Regarding Adel Lime Sink.
 The small lime sink is on the property of the Salem Primitive Baptist Church, also known as the Lime Sink Church, one block south on South Gordon Street.

 More.
 Search the internet for Adel Lime Sink.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on February 20, 2011, by David Seibert of Sandy Springs, Georgia.
 This page has been viewed 1,580 times since then and 13 times this year.
 Photos: 1, 2, 3. submitted on February 20, 2011, by David Seibert of Sandy Springs, Georgia. • Bill Pfingsten was the editor who published this page.